daremat/es6-epf/README.md

  - [ ] I know the basis of debugging in a browser

 ## Step 4 - Unit testing and browser support
-topics: Unit test, jasmine, phantomJS
+> Unit test, jasmine, phantomJS

 This step is about setting up a proper front-end testing environment.